UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session06.rst

 pretty print
 ------------

-if you need to print our nested (or large) data structure in a more readable fashion, the "pretty print" module is handy:
+If you need to print our nested (or large) data structure in a more readable fashion, the "pretty print" module is handy:

 .. code-block:: ipython